-With more than 20 years’ of experience on the Romanian market, Thales rail signaling solutions revitalize existing rail networks and ensure greenfield installations start off right.
-Thales has played a major role in modernizing Romanian railway network and has been a pioneer in many signalling innovations and developments in CFR along history.
-Thales won multiple signaling projects to refurbish CFR Romanian legacy systems, that increased the capacity of passenger and freight networks, and accompany CFR to build future network.
+With more than 20 years of experience in the Romanian market, Thales rail signalling solutions revitalise existing rail networks and ensure greenfield installations start off right.
+Thales has played a major role in modernising the Romanian National Railway network and has been a pioneer in many signalling innovations and developments with the national railway through time.
+Thales won multiple signalling projects to refurbish legacy systems, which has increased the capacity of passenger and freight networks, and accompany the railway in building future networks.

-The first major project completed being the Bucharest North complex, Timisoara, Arad and Brasov stations equipped with modern Thales electronic interlocking and in commercial operations since 2004.
-Thales is the first company in Romania to successfully implement the ETCS (European Train Control System) level 1 system on Pan-European Corridor section Fetesti Constanta.
-The main purpose of this investment was to improve safety and increase the maximum speed of trains up to 150 km/h for passenger trains.
+The first major project completed is the Bucharest North complex, which includes the Timisoara, Arad and Brasov stations, all equipped with Thales electronic interlocking and in commercial operation since 2004.
+Thales is the first company in Romania to successfully implement the European Train Control System (ETCS) level 1 system on the Pan-European Corridor section, Fetesti Constanta, thus improving safety whilst increasing the maximum speed of up to 150 km/h for passenger trains.

-Another important milestone was the successful delivery of the first ETCS level-2 system in Romania, a world premiere considering the fact that was the first ETCS Level 2 on conventional lines, mixed traffic.
-Romanian ERTMS Level 2 Pilot Project has been successfully finalized by Thales in 2015.
+Another important milestone was the successful delivery of the first ETCS Level 2 system in Romania, the world’s first of its kind to be used on conventional lines, with mixed traffic.

-On the secondary lines Thales has introduced the first line electronic interlocking, on the Ilia-Lugoj line, a modern electronic interlocking control, today covering 7 stations and 75km of the conventional line.
-On another almost 100 km of the track, west part of Romania, on Rhine Danube Corridor, Thales is currently implementing modern rail signalling systems including ETCS Level 2.
-Two new Radio Block Centers and 7 new electronic interlockings will be put into commercial operation by 2023.
+On the secondary lines, Thales introduced electronic interlocking on the Ilia-Lugoj line, the first to be equipped with a modern electronic interlocking control, today covering 7 stations and 75km of conventional line.
+In addition, Thales is currently implementing modern rail signalling systems, including ETCS Level 2, in the Rhine Daube Corridor, located in the Western Romania.
+Almost 100 km of the track is now equipped.
+Two new Radio Block Centres and 7 new electronic interlockings will enter commercial operation by 2023.

-CFR can rely on Thales for all safety critical systems and innovative digital mobility services that will contribute with safety and implement all future CFR development plans which finally will improve end user experience.
+The Romanian National Railway can rely on Thales for all safety critical systems and innovative digital mobility services, which finally will improve end user experience.